 Policy ED7 Rural Business Proposals is supportive of rural business developments where there is a locational justification, sufficient infrastructure capacity, no adverse impact on natural and built heritage, and appropriate controls over siting, design, landscape and visual impact and emissions.
-In terms of a locational justification as the propose windfarm would share some of its existing infrastructure with Berryburn in terms of the site access, and in a location where wind energy development is already present this matter requires little further consideration.
+In terms of a locational justification as the propose windfarm would share some of its existing infrastructure with Rothes I and Rothes II in terms of the site access, and in a location where wind energy development is already present this matter requires little further consideration.
 The site does also lie partially in an area with acknowledged potential for windfarm development.

-The proposal does meet other criteria within this policy where the development would generate construction and business activity in the area as described in Chapter 14 Socio-economics, tourism, recreation and land use.
+The proposal does meet other criteria within this policy where the development would generate construction and business activity in the area as described in Chapter 15 Socio-economic Context.
 The merit of which would be most notable during the construction period where more personnel would be present on site and the applicant states that the development would create employment and opportunities for the duration of the operation of the windfarm.
 The applicant makes reference to the benefits the proposed shared ownership scheme community fund payments.
 These matters will be discussed below, but weight must be attached to the economic benefit of a development of this scale.
-The applicants submitted technical report on socio-economic states the case for various benefits from the proposal.
+The applicants submitted technical report on socio-economic states the case for various benefits from the proposal and cites various sources suggesting that wind energy does not detrimental.
+Some of the sourced referred to such as the Survation poll on behalf of Scottish Renewables: Renewable Energy Poll on page 15-8 of the EIA Report displays general support for a renewables but does not evidence any proof as to how that might impact tourism.
+It is clear however that not all tourists would view such development negatively, but where an accumulation of wind energy development arises, this does impact upon the sense of natural landscape that visitors do cite as one of the reasons for coming to Moray.

-Policy ED7 d) does require consideration to be given to siting, design, landscape and visual impact of proposed rural development The applicant make the case the development would improve tourism in terms of enhanced access to the countryside, and the implementation (via community benefit) of enhanced facilities for recreation and tourist purposes.
-These points are valid, and there will members of the public who enjoy visiting windfarms and utilising the improved access they create.
+Policy ED7 d) does require consideration to be given to siting, design, landscape and visual impact of proposed rural development.
+The applicant makes the case the development would improve tourism in terms of enhanced access to the countryside, and the implementation (via community benefit) of enhanced facilities for recreation and tourist purposes.
+These points are valid, although community benefit itself is not a material consideration, and there will members of the public who enjoy visiting windfarms and utilising the improved access they create.

 Consideration must also be given however to what impact upon tourism will occur from an accumulation of wind energy development upon the landscape.
 The section above on Landscape and Visual Impact Assessment details the implications upon landscape so do not require to be re-iterated.
-Fundamentally, where the north west side of Moray would increasingly become a 'windfarm landscape' this would detract from the experience and enjoyment of the countryside that would be the appeal to many visitors and to those using the countryside for recreation.
-Successive views from locations such as Viewpoint 1 Yellowbog, clearly illustrate that for either the proposal or Scenario B, the dominance of wind energy developments has reached a critical stage where their dominance would detract the natural landscape in which they are set.
+Fundamentally, where upland in central and north Moray would increasingly become a windfarm landscape this would detract from the experience and enjoyment of the countryside that would be the appeal to many visitors and to those using the countryside for recreation.
+Successive views from locations such as that from the A95 south of Aberlour, clearly illustrate that the dominance of wind energy developments has reached a critical stage where their prevalence would detract the natural landscape in which they are set.
+The Moray landscape is approaching saturation, where visitors or those pursuing outdoor recreation have little choice in locations not influenced by the presence of wind energy developments.